 Jessica Lopez, United States Marine Corps, Sergeant, Veteran Peer Support Specialist, is a graduate of Northeastern Illinois University, receiving her bachelor’s in Social Work.
 She is a graduate student at Dominican University, working on her Master of Social Work with military concentration.
 A native of Kankakee County, she served four years in the Marine Corps on Okinawa as a Comptroller.
 Jessica brings her youth, vitality, and enthusiasm to LCVFSF.
 In addition to learning all the various aspects of being a Peer Support Specialist, she is responsible for special events such as Patriotic Painting.

-Angel A. Andrade, United States Navy, Veteran Peer Specialist served in the U.S. Navy for five years as an electrician and an information resources specialist, completing his service as a petty officer, 2nd Class.
+Angel A. Andrade, United States Navy, Veteran Peer Specialist served in the U.S. Navy for five years as an interior communications electrician, completing his service as a petty officer second Class.
 He was deployed to the Gulf on the U.S.S.
 Bainbridge.
 He then served at Lovell Federal Health Care Center where he completed his service.
 Angel is a student at College of Lake County where he is completing an Associate of Arts in Business Degree.
-He is president of the Student Veteran’s Club of CLC.
-Angel began volunteering at the DryHootch Drop-In Center this past August and will complete Peer Support Specialist certification early next year.
-He is married to Brittany and lives in Round Lake Beach.
+He is a former president of the Student Veteran’s Club of CLC.
+Angel began volunteering at the DryHootch Drop-In Center August of 2018 and is a local resident of Round Lake Beach.
 “Angel’s extensive experience in the Navy, Veteran and student cultures will be a tremendous asset added to our staff base of knowledge.
 We are fortunate to him as a colleague,” said LCVFSF President Paul Baffico.

 Ashton Kroner, United States Marine Corp, E-5 Sergeant, LCVFSF Social Media Contractor, is also currently serving as Outreach Coordinator for The Road Home, a program of The Center for Veterans and Their Families in Chicago.
 She deployed with the 1st Communication Battalion, 8th Marines in Iraq and was sent on temporary duty assignment as a Lioness, gathering intelligence from local women.
 After completing a seven-month deployment to Afghanistan in 2012, Ashton became a Marine recruiter in the Albany, N.Y. area.
 She has a bachelor’s degree, is a mother of two, and is married to a fellow Marine.
 She is one of many Veterans who continue to serve their country and community after they no longer wear the active duty uniform.